Things to Do in Panama City

 •Light and comfortable clothing

-•Sunscreen, sunglasses and hat
+•Sunscreen, sunglasses, and a hat

 •Camera